 Both islands are uniquely spectacular.
 São Miguel is home to some of the archipelago’s most iconic natural scenery and is the most popular of all nine islands.
 Lesser-know Santa Maria, in stark contract, is where visitors will find rural communities which remain virtually undisturbed by tourism.

 Designed to introduce travellers to the natural surroundings, walking tours allow you to get under the skin of both the landscapes and communities that call these two islands home, without being too long or strenuous.
 An ideal option for an active travellers and nature seekers alike.

-Arrive São Miguel and transfer from the airport to Hotel Vila Nova for a 2 night stay.
+Arrive São Miguel and transfer from the airport to your hotel for a 2 night stay.
 Check in and the remainder of the day is at leisure.
 (B)

 After breakfast enjoy a walk to Sete Cidades, one of São Miguel’s most famous natural wonders, to visit the large crater with its blue and emerald lake.
 The crater itself stretches over three miles, so the views around the region are immense.
 Today’s walking route takes in the beautiful views of the island, spanning the crater lakes and the coast, before walking down to the village of Sete Cidades.
 Afterwards, transfer back to the hotel.
 (B)